 (Free!)
 Calligraphy Flourishing Worksheet

 There’s no formula for flourishing.
 It’s completely up to you how you flourish and where!
-However, it never hurts to get in some practice and have a mental library of flourishes to use.
+However, it never hurts to get in some practice and maintain a mental library of flourishes.
 For that reason, I made a free calligraphy flourishing worksheet for you to use.
-It will walk you through basic calligraphy flourishes and give you plenty of ideas!
+It will walk you through basic calligraphy flourishes and give you a few flourishing ideas.

-Your calligraphy flourishing will also improve by filling out any of the Not Your Average Calligraphy Drills packets.
-Every packet includes a big flourished project, like the flourished skull I showed you before (in the Spooky Drills) or the fish shown below (Under the Sea Drills)!
+Your calligraphy flourishing will also improve by filling out any of the Not Your Average Calligraphy Drills (NYACD) packets.
+In addition to several small to medium-sized flourishing exercises, each NYACD packet includes a large flourished project like the hummingbird shown below.

 There are also several free tutorials here on TPK that you can use to sharpen your skills!
 They include: